Couples today are inundated with digital noise, making the tactile experience of a physical brochure a powerful differentiator.

 10. Summer Fan Program Product

-For warm-weather ceremonies, a brochure that doubles as a fan is a practical necessity.
+For warm-weather ceremonies, a brochure that serves as a fan is a practical necessity.

-This tri-fold design allows program details, timelines, or menu options to be printed directly onto a surface attached to a stick.
-It offers immediate value to the guest while delivering your message.
+This tri-fold brochure design allows print program details, timelines, or menu options on a stick.

 11. Video Books

-When the client opens the cover, a promotional video or highlight reel plays automatically.
-This is a high-impact tool for videographers and luxury venues.
+So when the client opens the cover, a promotional video or highlight reel plays automatically.
+If you want an impressive tool for videographers and upscale venues, this one is right for you.

 12. Wedding Exhibition Brochure

-Vendors at bridal expos need a format that is easy to distribute in high volumes.
+Often, vendors at bridal expos need a format that’s simple to share (more often in bulk).

 Read More: How to Select Right Paper Size for Posters & Flyers